alphagov/govuk-design-system/src/patterns/phone-numbers/index.md

 ### Avoid input masking

-Avoid [input masking](https://css-tricks.com/input-masking/) because it makes it harder for users to:
+Avoid 'input masking', or showing placeholder answer, because it makes it harder for users to:

 - type a number in their preferred way
 - transcribe a number from another place and check that they’ve got it right